phonon/minecraft-nodes/docs/src/6-prefer-handles.md

     becomes a concern.
 Likely not an issue since Nodes does not run big tasks each server tick.

+## When Handles
+Prefer handles for
+- Long lived storage with interlocked dependencies (e.g. Town-Territory object dependencies).
+In this case, Territories are intended to be re-created in real time, while Towns are not, so use TerritoryId, but TownId not as necessary.

+Ok direct references:
+- Hot paths (getting Territory from TerritoryChunk, very common)
+- Short lived objects that are not stored (e.g. events)

 ## Type safe handles
 Kotlin allows type safe wrappers around basic identifiers with [value